This post may contain affiliate links. For more information, please read the full disclosure policy here.

 But I couldn’t live in North America and not see it, so I saved up what I could (thanks mum and dad for the extra loan) and spent just under three months traversing Canada and the United States (with an afternoon in Mexico).
 I did a massive circle from Vancouver over to the East Coast, across Southern USA and up the West Coast.

-With each stop and each hostel, I gained more confidence.
-I adored seeing a new city every few days.
+With each stop and each hostel, I gained more confidence and I adored seeing a new city every few days.
 I loved walking around and capturing places with my new DSLR.
-I was proud of myself for constantly stepping out of my comfort zone and embracing the unknown.
+Furthermore, I was proud of myself for constantly stepping out of my comfort zone and embracing the unknown.
 This solo adventure changed me in a lot of good ways, including ensuring my wanderlust is still running strong through me.

 My heart and my head are constantly torn between what they want in the future.
 Now that I have lived the ex-pat life, I feel I’d like to do it again somewhere else in the world.
 It doesn’t have to be right now, but in the future, I would love to live in a different country again.